 There are three main aspects of phonemic awareness: syllables, rhymes and beginning sounds.
 Children need to be able to identify and manipulate these elements in order to begin reading.

-There are several ways that they can be taught to apply these elements to the words they use in spoken and eventually print language.
+There are several ways that they can be taught to apply phonemic awareness to the words they use in spoken and eventually print language.
 To help children develop skills for working with syllables, adults can teach them to segment syllables by tapping or clapping and counting the sounds in a word.
 Rhyming and its companion alliteration (repetition of same beginning sounds in a series of words) are developed through categorization, identification and deletion.
 Categorization involves recognizing differences in sounds in a series of words.
 For example, a child may be given “bat”, “but” and “hut” to examine.
 He would need to categorize these words into two collections of similar words (those beginning with a /b/ sound and those ending with /ut/).
 Similarly, identification asks children to find the similar sounds in a list of words.
 This activity does not require them to create a set of categories, but rather to simply identify which words sound the same.
 Deletion allows children to “play” with words to see how they change when a phoneme is deleted.
 Consider what happens when /d/ is removed from the word “drum”.
 It has an entirely different meaning.
 All three of the elements of phonemic awareness are aided through blending.
 This strategy is one that a reader uses to put all of the “sound pieces” of a word together.

 Determining Phonemic Awareness